 Associate of Arts vs. Associate of Science vs. Associate of Applied Science: What’s the Difference?

 Associate degree programs are 60 credits and typically take two years of full-time study to complete.
-With an associate degree, you can expect to gain introductory knowledge of your major, and many programs also feature general education coursework.
+With an associate degree, you can expect to complete general education coursework and gain introductory knowledge of your major.

 Many students pursue an associate degree to enter the workforce quickly or to complete general education courses and other prerequisites before transferring to a four-year college or university.